Siblings can be many things: friends, allies, role models — and let's face it, sometimes they can just be annoying.

 Designate a "go-to" adult.
 Find an adult (maybe a teacher, aunt, or uncle) to lean on for support and advice when you need something and your parents aren't available.
 Even though you're no longer a kid, everyone needs someone to turn to.
 Having an adult to talk to can help you process what you're experiencing.

 Stay positive.
-Remember, just like your sibling, you deserve time to relax, have fun, and be silly.
+Remember, you deserve time to relax, have fun, and be silly.
 So spend time with people who care about you and do things that are relaxing and fun.
 Sometimes, just hanging out with your brother or sister and watching a movie or playing a board game can make you feel OK again.
 Do what you need to do to take care of yourself both inside and outside your family.